greenelab/covid19-review/content/95-ismms-himc-appendix.md

 *Review by Gabrielle Lubitz as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

+a\.
+Title of the article : **Clinical Characteristics of 2019 Novel Infected Coronavirus Pneumonia：A Systemic Review and Meta-analysis**

+b\.
+Small number of Immunology Keywords (will be used in STEP 3)

+White Blood Cells, Lymphocytes, Neutrophils

+c\.
+A few lines that summarize the main findings of the article (the shorter the better!)

+The authors performed a meta analysis of literature on clinical, laboratory and radiologic characteristics of patients presenting with pneumonia related to SARSCoV2 infection, published up to Feb 6 2020.
+They found that symptoms that were mostly consistent among studies were sore throat, headache, diarrhea and rhinorrhea.
+Fever, cough, malaise and muscle pain were highly variable across studies.
+Leukopenia (mostly lymphocytopenia) and increased white blood cells were highly variable across studies.
+They identified three most common patterns seen on CT scan, but there was high variability across studies.
+Consistently across the studies examined, the authors found that about 75% of patients need supplemental oxygen therapy, about 23% mechanical ventilation and about 5% extracorporeal membrane oxygenation (ECMO).
+The authors calculated a staggering pooled mortality incidence of 78% for these patients.

+d\.
+A critical analysis that explicit the limitations of the study, if any.

+The authors mention that the total number of studies included in this meta analysis is nine, however they also mentioned that only three studies reported individual patient data.
+It is overall unclear how many patients in total were included in their analysis.
+This is mostly relevant as they reported an incredibly high mortality (78%) and mention an absolute number of deaths of 26 cases overall.
+It is not clear from their report how the mortality rate was calculated.

+The data is based on reports from China and mostly from the Wuhan area, which somewhat limits the overall generalizability and applicability of these results.

+e\.
+Importance and implications of these findings in the context of the current epidemics

+This meta analysis offers some important data for clinicians to refer to when dealing with patients with COVID-19 and specifically with pneumonia.
+It is very helpful to set expectations about the course of the disease.

 ### Longitudinal characteristics of lymphocyte responses and cytokine profiles in the peripheral blood of SARS-CoV-2 infected patients

 Liu et al. *medRxiv* [@doi:10.1101/2020.02.16.20023671]